Tadhgo Crowley: Munster

 Crowley's performances for Cork in 1943 earned a call-up to the Munster team for the 1944 Railway Cup.
 After being omitted from the team the following year, he was once again selected in 1946 and captained the team to a 3-05 to 1-09 defeat of Leinster.
-The provincial team surrendered their title to Ulster, however, Crowley claimed his second Railway Cup title in 1948 after a 4-05 to 2-06 win over Ulster in the final.
+The provincial team surrendered their title to Ulster.
+However, Crowley claimed his second Railway Cup title in 1948 after a 4-05 to 2-06 win over Ulster in the final.

-Personal life
+Personal life and death

 Crowley was born in Clonakilty, West Cork, the youngest of eight children born to John and Julia Crowley (née Twohig).
 After his education he worked as a van driver.
 Crowley married Sheila Crowley and they had two sons.

 Crowley died at his home in Clonakilty on 3 December 1963, after suffering a stroke while attending the weekly meeting of the Clonakilty Coursing Club.
 At just 42-years-old he was the third member of the 1945 All-Ireland-winning team to die.